Flip-sort and combinatorial aspects of pop-stack sorting: Results concerning one iteration of the flip-sort algorithm

 When the additional parameter is the number of runs, this gives a recurrence which encodes the addition of a new run of length $k$ to the end of a given permutation of size $n$ (and relabels this concatenation to get a permutation of size $n+k$).
-The cost of this approach is analysed in~\cite{ClaessonGudhmundssonPantone19}, and was implemented with care, allowing the computation of number of pop-stacked permutations of size $n$, for $n\geq 1000$ with a computer cluster.
+The cost of this approach is analysed in~\cite{ClaessonGudhmundssonPantone19}, and was implemented with care on a computer cluster, allowing the computation of the number of pop-stacked permutations of size $n$, for all $n\leq 1000$.

-When the additional parameter is the final value of the permutation, this gives an approach than we now detail in this section.
+When the additional parameter is the final value of the permutation, this gives an approach that we now detail in this section.
 Based on a generation strategy where either one or two elements are added to a given permutation, we consider the corresponding generating tree.
-With this strategy, we can derive an appropriate recurrence which also allows us to compute the sequence in polynomial time, and we can also obtain a functional equation for the corresponding multivariate generating function.
+With this strategy, we can derive an appropriate recurrence which also allows us to compute the sequence in polynomial time, and also offers a functional equation for the corresponding multivariate generating function.

-In order for our generating approach to work, we need to keep track of a few additional parameters in pop-stacked permutations.
+For this generation strategy, we need to keep track of a few additional parameters in pop-stacked permutations.
 Let $n$, $k$, $a$, $b$, $c$ be non-negative integers such that $k\leq n$ and $1\leq a\leq b\leq c\leq n$.
-Let the set $\P_{n, k; a, b, c}$ denote all pop-stacked permutations where \begin{itemize} \itemsep{-1mm} \item $n$ denotes the length of the permutation, \item $k$ denotes the number of runs, \item $a$ and $c$ denote the smallest and largest element of the last run, respectively, \item and if $a < c$, then $b$ is the second-largest element of the last run -- else, if $a = c$ then also $b := a = c$. \end{itemize} Just to give some examples, the permutation $26|1345$ is contained in $\P_{6, 2; 1, 4, 5}$, $14|25|36$ is contained in $\P_{6, 3; 3, 3, 6}$, and $12356|4 \in \P_{6, 2; 4, 4, 4}$.
+Let the set $\P_{n, k; a, b, c}$ denote all pop-stacked permutations where \begin{itemize} \itemsep{-1mm} \item $n$ denotes the length of the permutation, \item $k$ denotes the number of runs, \item $a$ and $c$ denote the smallest and largest element of the last run, respectively, \item if $a < c$, then $b$ denotes the second-largest element of the last run; else, if $a = c$, then also $b := a = c$. \end{itemize} Just to give some examples, the permutation $26|1345$ is contained in $\P_{6, 2; 1, 4, 5}$, $14|25|36$ is contained in $\P_{6, 3; 3, 3, 6}$, and $12356|4 \in \P_{6, 2; 4, 4, 4}$.